- Research article

 Steps of the shared decision making process in arriba-lib

-Physicians ratings on how detailed the steps of the shared decision making process were discussed during the consultations (n = 192)
+Physicians´ ratings on how detailed the steps of the shared decision making (SDM) process were discussed during the consultations are depicted in Table 1.

 The data in Table 1 reveals that the definition of the problem was discussed in less detail compared to the other steps and that the individual risk and treatment options were discussed most thoroughly.